kivy/kivy/doc/sources/gsoc.rst

 * Inspector:

-  Mentors: Alexander Taylor, Mathieu Virbel
+  Mentors: Alexander Taylor, Akshay Arora
+  Task level: Intermediate

   Redo or improve the inspector module.
 Python has awesome introspection possibilities.
 Let's work together to have an awesome inspector